cosmic-dawn/swot/test/README.md

 diff old.hex new.hex
 ```

-`test1_acf.out` is an ASCII table and can be directly compared with
+while `test1_acf.out` is an ASCII table and can be directly compared
-the `diff` command.
+with the `diff` command.